nap-it/SafeARCross/README.md

 - [UnityFigmaBridge](https://github.com/simonoliver/UnityFigmaBridge): This plugin was used to import the visual assets created for the Collision Warning System in Figma to the Unity Scene.
 - [glTFast](https://github.com/atteneder/glTFast): This plugin was used to import the 3D arrow constructed in Blender (it .gltf format) to the Unity Scene.

+## Demonstration Video
+Check out the [demonstration video](https://www.youtube.com/watch?v=mtQNCFQddNg&ab_channel=NAPIT-Av) for this system and subsequent work done exploring its effects on VRU safety.

 ## Authors and acknowledgment
 This project is a collaborative effort with the following authors who have contributed to the development and success of this work: André Clérigo, Maximilian Schrapel, Pedro Teixeira, Pedro Rito, Susana Sargento, Alexey Vinel.